harshilkandoi/report-submission-template/Report (Week 4).md

 </p>

 After the completion of the mechanical design of the wind turbine, the next step is to look after the electrical connections for energy storage and usage.
 The block diagram shown below shows the big picture of the all electrical connections necessary to get the wind turbine ready for electricity generation and daily household usage.
-Refer to [energy storage section](#9-energy-storage-and-distribution) for more details.

 <p align = "center">
 	<a href="https://ibb.co/kQ1RPC9"><img src="https://i.ibb.co/GcTKrSt/Grid-connection-diagram.png" alt="Grid-connection-diagram" border="0"></a>